 congregation.
 On March 3, 1965 the members of the Kaylor church united with all of their German

 Congregational and Reformed counterparts for the first time in a combined worship service in the brand new

-worship facility built by the four congregations to house the United Church of Christ of Scotland.
+worship facility built by the four congregations to house the Scotland Community Church.

 The church bell of the First Congregational Church of Kaylor now resides in the bell tower on the campus of

-the Scotland United Church of Christ.
-The pulpit that once graced the church's chancel now resides in the
+the Scotland Community Church.
+The pulpit that once graced the church's chancel now resides in the lower

 The cemeteries for the old Simentahl and Hoffnungstal churches still mark the locations of their former

 congregations and remain under the care of the descendant congregation.
 The old Simentahl Congregational